Every Action Has A Reaction

 The Importance of Understanding Inertia

 Newton's Third Law is intimately related to Newton's First Law (Inertia) and Newton's Second Law (F=ma).
 An object's inertia resists changes in its motion.
-When a force is applied, the object accelerates according to its mass and the net force acting on it.
+So when a force is applied, the object accelerates according to its mass and the net force acting on it.
 The reaction force, while equal in magnitude, often produces different effects because the objects involved may have different masses.

 Limitations and Misconceptions about Newton's Third Law